LorenzSelv/dspa-project/README.md

+# Docker

+### Build

+`sudo docker build -t dspa .`

+### Run

+With the 1k-users dataset:

+`sudo docker run -e DATASET="1k-users-sorted" -it dspa`

+To use the 10k-users dataset uncomment the lines at the bottom of the Dockerfile to download it, rebuild and run:

+`sudo docker run -e DATASET="10k-users-sorted" -it dspa`

+On the `tmux` session, start first the application (top half) and then the producer (bottom half).

+# Manual Installation

 ### Setup (assuming ubuntu 18.04)

 * export `$KAFKA` env var to point to local installation of kakfa, used by `kafka-tools`